Well-being contributing factors: Suffering

 Research has shown it is possible to help suffering people by building their strengths.
 In addition, prevention researchers have discovered strengths act as buffers against mental illness.
 The strengths that represent major strides in prevention include: courage, future mindedness, optimism, faith, work ethic, hope, honesty, perseverance, and the capacity for flow and insight.

 Suffering can indicate behavior worthy of change, as well as ideas that require a person's careful attention and consideration.
-Generally, psychology acknowledges suffering can not be completely eliminated, but it is possible to successfully manage and reduce suffering.
+Generally, psychology acknowledges suffering can not be eliminated, but it is possible to successfully manage and reduce suffering.
 The University of Pennsylvania's Positive Psychology Center explains: "Psychology's concern with remedying human problems is understandable and should certainly not be abandoned.
 Human suffering demands scientifically informed solutions.
 Suffering and well being, however, are both part of the human condition, and psychologists should be concerned with both."
 Positive psychology, inspired by empirical evidence, focuses on productive approaches to pain and suffering, as well the importance of cultivating strengths and virtues to keep suffering to a minimum (see also Character strengths and virtues (book)).

 According to Peterson, the Buddhist saying that "life is suffering" can be understood as a reality that humans must accept, as well as a call to cultivate virtues.

 In reference to the Buddhist saying "Life is suffering", researcher and clinical psychologist Jordan Peterson suggested this view as realistic, not pessimistic, where acceptance of the reality life is harsh, provides a freedom from the expectation one should always be happy.
 This realization can assist in the management of inevitable suffering.
 To Peterson, virtues are important because they provide people with essential tools to escape suffering (e.g., the strength to admit dissonant truths to themselves).
 Peterson maintained suffering is made worse by false philosophy (i.e., denial that natural suffering is inevitable).

 Similarly, Seligman believes positive psychology is "not a luxury", saying "most of Positive Psychology is for all of us, troubled or untroubled, privileged or in privation, suffering or carefree.
 The pleasures of a good conversation, the strength of gratitude, the benefits of kindness or wisdom or spirituality or humility, the search for meaning and the antidote to "fidgeting until we die" are the birthrights of us all."

 Positive coping is defined as "a response aimed at diminishing the physical, emotional, and psychological burden that is linked to stressful life events and daily hassles" It is found that proper coping strategies will reduce the burden of short-term stress and will help relieve long-term stress.
 Stress can be reduced by building resources that inhibit or buffer future challenges.
 For some people, these effective resources could be physiological, psychological or social.